-This is not correct, as pointe shoes, or ballet toe shoes, come in many different shapes and sizes, and street shoes do not.
+Pointe shoes, or ballet toe shoes, come in many different shapes and sizes, and street shoes do not.

 If you have a "Greek" or "Morton's" foot type, your second toe is longer than your big toe.

 A "V" shape of the vamp, or the cloth covering the foot over the metatarsals, may be a more flattering and comfortable style of shoe.

 The "Egyptian" foot is a challenging shape to fit.
 The big toe is longer with the other toes diminishing in length steeply.

 This little toe may need taping up as it will be rubbing against the wing, or the stiff outside of the shoe, instead of being tucked securely in the box with the other toes.

 The "Giselle/Peasant" foot has three or more toes that are the same length.
 Often toes on such a foot are short, and medium in width.

 Short to medium vamps are good.
-This can be strong foot in toe shoes, and will likely suffer less injuries than other foot types.
+This can be a strong foot in toe shoes, and will likely suffer less injuries than other foot types.

-Once you find a shoe that feels fairly good, try half a size different each way - shorter, longer, narrower, wider, just to be sure.
+Once you find a shoe that feels fairly good, try half a size different each way - shorter, longer, narrower, and wider, just to be sure.

 After you buy your ballet toe shoes, take them to the dance studio and let your teacher check the fit before you sew ribbons on them.

-Get your own copy of The Perfect Pointe Book for ballet terms, ballet barre exercises.
+Get your own copy of The Perfect Pointe Book for ballet terms, and ballet barre exercises.

 You will get strong enough to start dancing in pointe ballet shoes.